usnistgov/REFPROP-docs/doc/DLL/high_level.rst

     Calculate the properties identified in the hOut string for the inputs specified in the hIn string for the fluid or mixture given in the hFld string.
 The unit identifier for the properties should be passed in the iUnits variable (as described below).
-Compositions can be sent as mole fractions or mass fractions in the zm array depending on the value of iMass.
+Compositions can be sent as mole fractions or mass fractions in the z array depending on the value of iMass.

     Several items must be considered before using this routine.
 The most important is the speed of calculations.
     The original fortran code that called dedicated functions such as TPRHO, TPFLSH, PHFLSH, and so on (mostly